 Daily collective worship is an important part of the school day.
 Assemblies are broadly Christian and the focus is on learning to live harmoniously and showing care and respect for one another.
-Members of the local clergy regularly come in to school to lead assemblies.
+Members of the local clergy also come in from time-to-time to lead assemblies.